acoppes/acoppes/site/_drafts/ldjam52.markdown

 layout: post
 title:  "How I created my game for the Ludum Dare 52"
 date:   2023-01-10 00:08:30 -0300
-excerpt: I pushed myself to make a 3d game for Ludum Dare 52 last weekend and felt like a beginner during the process but it felt really good and I learned new things.
-I am super happy with that.
+excerpt: I pushed myself to make a 3d game for Ludum Dare 52 last weekend and felt it felt really good and I had the opportunity to learn new things in the process.
 In this blog post I will share the experience and some of the technical details of the solution.
 ---

+Last weekend I joined [Ludum Dare 52](https://ldjam.com/events/ludum-dare/52/$319699) and decided to push myself out of my comfort zone by making a 3d game with technologies I had no experience with.
+Even though I felt a bit lost at the beginning, I managed to make a game and had the opportunity to learn some new things at the same time and it makes me really happy.

-I pushed myself to make a 3d game for [Ludum Dare 52](https://ldjam.com/events/ludum-dare/52/$319699) last weekend and felt like a beginner during the process but it felt really good and I learned new things.
-I am super happy with that.
-In this blog post I will share the experience and some of the technical details of the solution.
+In this blog post I will share how I experienced the jam and some of the technical details of the game I made.

 <div class="post-image">
     <img src="/assets/ldjam52-travel_01.gif" />
-    <span>The Harvester exploring the sands of Arrakis</span>
+    <span>Exploring the dunes of Arrakis.</span>
 </div>

 When I first read the jam’s theme, **"Harvest"**, the first thing that came to my mind was Dune 2, the 1992 PC game.
-I played a lot that game when I was young and I remember it with much love.
-One of the first things I recall was the feeling of anxiety when the Sand Worm was coming to get your harvester, the most important unit in the game, and you had to forget everything else to save it.
+I played a lot that game when I was young and I remember it with fondness.
+One of the first things I recall was the feeling of anxiety when the Sand Worm was coming to get your harvester, one of the most important unit of the game, and you had to manage to save it.

-After thinking a bit about the theme and about Dune, I decided to create a game around that feeling.
+I decided to create a game around that feeling.

-At first I wasn’t sure if I wanted to give the player the power of the Shai-hulud and the game was going to be about hunting harvesters or the other way around, you are the harvester escaping the god.
-I decided to go for the second just because the game was more clear in my mind.
+At first I wasn’t sure if I wanted to give the player the power of the Shai-Hulud and the game was going to be about hunting units or the other way around, you are the harvester escaping the Sand God.
+I decided to go for the second just because the game was more clear in my mind and more related with the feeling I wanted to give to the player.

-Basically, in the game you control a Harvester and have to harvest spice, at some point a Sand Worm tries to eat you and you have to escape and repeat until a target spice is reached or until you get eaten.
+Basically, in the game you control a Harvester and have to harvest Spice, at some point a Sand Worm tries to eat you and you have to escape and repeat until you harvest enough spice or until you get eaten.

 ### General

-When starting new projects I like to create different scenes, initially with visual mockup of what I want ot attack next and later with different test cases that allow me to implement the feature.
-For example, when starting working on how the wheels project to the terrain (more on that later) I created a scene named WheelTerrainPositioning and inside it I have multiple root folders with different test cases.
+One thing I like in all my projects is to create different scenes to work on new things in isolation and start small each time.
+Initially the scene contains a visual mockup of what I want to create or implement and and later I start adding different test cases that allow me to complete what I want.
+These test cases are normally root objects that I enable or disable in order to work on an specific thing.

+For example, when starting working on how the wheels projection on the terrain (more on that later) I created a scene named WheelTerrainPositioning.

 <div class="post-image">
     <a href="/assets/ldjam52-mockup-scenes.png"><img src="/assets/ldjam52-mockup-scenes.png" /></a>